 Welcome to Strength In Numbers!

 This Substack is written by me, G. Elliott Morris, a data-driven journalist and author based in Washington, DC.
-I write about demographics and elections, public opinion polling and democracy, and how people live generally — all from an empirical angle.
+I was formerly a Senior Data Journalist for The Economist, and for two years was the Editorial Director of Data Analytics for ABC News, where I ran FiveThirtyEight’s data journalism until Disney closed us down in March 2025.
+I write about politics, public opinion polling, and democracy from an editorially independent, empirical angle.

-If you believe in the power of data (ahem, the strength in numbers), join our community:
+This is a place for data-driven, maximally truth-seeking empirical journalism.
+If you believe in the power of data (ahem, the strength in numbers), please join our community:

 Why Subscribe?

-All readers to Strength In Numbers get (at least 1x/week):
+All readers of Strength In Numbers get (1-2x/week):

 • Evidence-based analysis of politics, economics, and the news.
-The bread and butter of my work is “news analysis” pieces that explore nuanced topics with statistical models and data visualization.
+The bread and butter of my work is “news analysis” pieces that explore nuanced topics within politics and political psychology using statistical models and data visualization.
 I dive into the crosstabs myself, boot up the academic data, and come to objective conclusions about the issues animating political discourse today.

-• Weekly chart-based articles about the latest political news in the U.S., and sometimes globally.
+• One weekly chart-based article about the latest political news in the U.S., and sometimes globally.
 The idea is to provide something you can’t get anywhere else.
 And I know your inboxes are full already, and a picture is worth a thousand words.

 • Polling aggregation and election forecasts with open-source methodologies, including code.
 Averaging and forecasting are key tools for understanding the signal in the polling noise, and how precise those signals are.
 But both pollsters and forecasters have suffered from loss of credibility recently.
 Transparency is one way to enhance trust.
 I will publish topline forecasts for a public audience, and save crosstab and finer-resolution models for paying subscribers.